-The Rev. Dr. James Waddell is Associate Professor of Biblical Studies and Director of the Masters Programs.
-With more than twenty years of experience as a Lutheran pastor, James also serves in urban parish ministry.
+The Rev. Dr. James Waddell is Professor of Biblical Studies and Director of the Masters Programs.
+With almost thirty years of experience as a Lutheran pastor, he also serves in urban parish ministry.

-James earned the Ph.D. in Second Temple Judaism from the University of Michigan.
+Dr. Waddell earned the Ph.D. in Second Temple Judaism from the University of Michigan.
 He has taught Biblical Studies, Classics, Religious Studies, World Religions, and Liturgical Theology at several institutions, including the University of Michigan and Ecumenical Seminary.
-His teaching highlights early Jewish and early church views of exploitation of the economically marginalized, and postmodern/post-colonial appropriation of justice regarding wealth, poverty, racism, violence, endurance, and liberation.
+His teaching highlights early Jewish and early church views of exploitation of the economically marginalized, and postmodern/postcolonial appropriation of justice regarding wealth, poverty, racism, violence, endurance, and liberation.

 His blog Studia Rerum Iudaicarum reflects on early Jewish intellectual traditions as this literature informs his contemporary socio-political commentary and criticism, in particular addressing issues of tsedaqah (justice) as we learn from our past and as we live today to love God and each other.

 Dr. Waddell’s curriculum vitae may be viewed here.

 If you are considering studying Hebrew and/or Greek at ETS but you aren’t quite sure, please read this.

 Wisdom Poured Out Like Water: Studies on Jewish and Christian Antiquity in Honor of Gabriele Boccaccini.
 J. Harold Ellens, Jason von Ehrenkrook, Isaac Oliver, James Waddell, and Jason Zurawski editors.
 Deuterocanonical and Cognate Literature Studies 38.
 Edited by Friedrich V. Reiterer, Beate Ego, Tobias Nicklas, and Kristin de Troyer.
 Berlin: De Gruyter, 2018.